-This is the view of autism that was distributed to the public using the power of MSNBC’s network: that murder-suicide might be preferable to living with an autistic child.
+Thanks to the power of MSNBC’s network coverage it is now commonly believed that murder-suicide might be preferable to living with an autistic child.

 Not only did this video present autism as a terrible disease, but it filled the public’s head with false statistics.
 The divorce rate claim, for example, is entirely false.

 Autism Speaks has since removed this video from their channel, but they have never apologized for it.

 Autism Speaks’s marketing tactics were powerful and effective.

 The founder’s connections to NBC made sure it got airtime and soon its blue puzzle piece and “Light it up blue” campaign took over the US, and absorbed three other autism charities, including Cure Autism Now.

 The Wrights’ daughter, Katie, firmly believes that her son’s autism resulted from vaccine damage– a myth that science had already discredited in 2005.

 In summary– Autism Speaks has done a lot of harm to autistic people, from the anti-vaxxer movement to the portrayal of autistic children as terrible burdens who ruin their families’ lives.

 And so every April, when that blue puzzle piece shows up all over our Facebook feeds, we get upset.

 Every April, we see the organization that demonized us promoted as an organization that represents us.